kkempfer/Create-Survive-Explore/MODSLIST.md

 > [!NOTE]
 >
-> **[1]**: Versions 24.11.04 introduces a cookie bag for vanilla cookie item, but not for Expanded Delight and Farmer's Delight cookies.
+> **[1]**: Version 24.11.04 introduces a cookie bag for vanilla cookie item, but not for Expanded Delight and Farmer's Delight cookies.
 For consistency, we stick with earlier version 24.09.07.

 ## Exploration